Breakthrough Shrines Workshop – My 2005 Notes

 Preparing the container

 I started with small wooden boxes, purchased at the local fabric store, JoAnn Fabrics.
 They’re each about four inches tall and have a removable lid with a star cut in it.
+(You could probably use one like this, at Amazon.com.)

 The inside of the lid is painted with gold.
 Inside the box, I used a moss green shade of Lumiere paint.
 The back of the box is lined with black plush velvet, which I glued to and wrapped around a cardboard base, before gluing it in place with Aleene’s Tacky Glue.

-Then I drilled holes in the sides of the box, inserted part of a bamboo skewer (from barbecue supplies) and painted it matte black, so it’s sort of like a rod in a closet.
+Then I drilled holes in the sides of the box, inserted part of a bamboo skewer (from barbecue supplies) and painted it black, so it’s sort of like a rod in a closet.

 The shrine elements

-Next, I drew a dolmen, and painted it with watercolor.
+Next, I drew a dolmen and painted it with watercolor.
 Both this and the moon/bird images were scanned a printed on shiny photographic paper, which I trimmed neatly before gluing the images in place on the velvet.

 Next, I trimmed and glued bits of moss and dried natural flowers in the shrines.
 I used Aleene’s Tacky Glue for this.